Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - From there I clicked on the source dropdown and selected ‘master branch’.

 - This deployed my project onto ‘Github pages’ and now others will be able to access it.

+## Cloning

+If you would like to deploy your own version of my project and develop it even further use the following steps:

+- Visit my repository on ‘Github pages’

+- Click on the green code and download button and then copy the http link which is provided

+- Open the terminal within your chosen IDE

+- Using the terminal change your root directory to the location where you would like the cloned directory to be stored.

+- Then you need to enter git clone into the terminal followed by the http link that you copied earlier.

+- Now all you need to do is press enter and doing so will create your local clone which you can work on yourself.